The Angel of Poetry shook me with his muscled hands tonight, but no words divulged/streamed from my mouth or hands.

 Nothing is frozen externally, at least.

-So much is broken—the flower pots, the left panel of the privacy wall, Buddha’s chin, the indoor table on the patio, mantras of composure.
+Too much is broken—the flower pots, the left panel of the privacy wall, Buddha’s chin, the indoor table on the patio; mantras of composure.

-The rain’s steadfast vertical, no slant to wash the windows to watch the world better tomorrow or the neighbor’s wall-sized TV for an explanation of the mass shooter or the plane crash—but his wings were the feathers of black swans.
+The rain’s steadfast vertical; no slant to wash the windows to watch the neighbor’s wall-sized TV for an explanation of the mass shooter or the plane crash.

-How one’s ideas of love can become incoherent.
+How my ideas of love can become incoherent.
 How I wrote a letter to the scientist asking him for pills for heartache, for moving to the top of someone’s list.